malunal-studios/malunal.config/README.md

 ### Usage

 There isn't much you can override yourself *in normal usage*, as most of these macros are arbitrated by the library.
-However, if you need to override something yourself or provide your own configuration there are three macros which you can provide yourself before including this library: `SIMULAR_COMPILER_CONFIG`, `SIMULAR_PROCESSOR_CONFIG`, and `SIMULAR_PLATFORM_CONFIG`.
+However, if you need to override something yourself or provide your own configuration there are three macros which you can provide yourself before including this library: `MALUNAL_COMPILER_CONFIG`, `MALUNAL_PROCESSOR_CONFIG`, and `MALUNAL_PLATFORM_CONFIG`.
 By specifying these yourself, with the value of the header you want to inject into the configuration, you can then include the configuration you want to override.
 From there you can undefine the problematic macro and redefine it for your purposes.
 The library does not allow you to redefine these prior to including the file because it arbitrates first.